 Static asset selection

 To adapt your UIs to different screen resolutions, you can take advantage of Cascades features such as relative layouts, margins, and nine-slice scaling, which work well in many cases.
 However, there are times when you might need to create and use different project assets that are designed specifically for one resolution or another.
-For example, you might have background images or Active Frames images that don't scale very well automatically and can't be resized using nine-slice scaling.
-Or, you might need an entirely new layout, with different UI controls, to create the best possible user experience in a different resolution.
+For example, you might have background images or Active Frames images that don't scale well and can't be resized using nine-slice scaling.
+Or, you might need an entirely new layout, with different UI controls, to create the best possible user experience in a different size of screen.

-It's not just different resolutions that you need to consider.
+It's not only different screen sizes or densities that you need to consider.
 You should also consider the visual style (or theme) that your app and target device use.
 By default, devices with an LCD screen (such as the BlackBerry Z10 smartphone) use a bright theme, and devices with an OLED screen (such as the BlackBerry Q10 smartphone) use a dark theme.
-Each theme uses a different color scheme for core controls and other elements in an app.
-Here's an example of an app that's run using both the bright theme and the dark theme:
+Each visual style uses a different color scheme for core controls and other elements in an app.
+Here's an example of an app that's run using both the bright visual style and the dark visual style:

 For more information about the screen resolutions and display types of BlackBerry 10 devices, see Device characteristics.